PSSRA/pssra.github.io/content/join/bylaws.md

 They shall fulfill the Treasurer role specified in the Organization Bylaws under Article Eight, Section Six, Subsection Three.

-## SECTION THREE: OTHER LEADERSHIP ROLES {#4-3}
+## SECTION THREE: CHAPTER REPRESENTATIVE COMMITTEE {#4-3}

+The following individuals shall make up the Chapter Representative Committee (CRC), and will be referred to as Chapter Representatives:
+1. Chapter Member Welfare Committee Chair
+2. One chair for each other Chapter committee (committees both enumerated and not enumerated in the Chapter Bylaws)
+3. Any Liaison between the Chapter and a group of associated advisors or experts
+4. One administrator per Chapter Region

-Regional administrators, MWC Chair(s), facilitators of committees (both enumerated and not enumerated in the Chapter Bylaws), and all deputies will form the **Local Offices of the CCC** and constitute the remainder of the CCC.
-They may be full National members or full Local Comrades of the Chapter.
-They may be appointed by majority vote of the CCC or elected by a majority vote of Chapter membership.
+Unless otherwise stated in Bylaws or Policies, Representatives must be either full National members or full Local Comrades of the Chapter.
+They may be appointed by majority vote of the combined CCC and CRC, or elected by a majority vote of Chapter membership.
 If an election takes place for a regional role, the voting base for regional administrators shall be members primarily residing in that region of the Chapter.

+Chapter Representatives may only access Organization membership records or Chapter records containing member PII if the Representative is a national member of the Organization and has signed a non-disclosure agreement with the Organization as described above.

+## SECTION FOUR: CHAPTER ORGANIZING COMMITTEE {#4-4}

+The following individuals shall make up the Chapter Organizing Committee (COC), and will be referred to as Chapter Organizers:
+1. Deputies to any CCC or CRC role
+2. All members of any group of chapter-associated advisors or experts (see Article 4, Section 4, Subsection 1)

+Deputies must be either full National members or full Local Comrades of the chapter.

-Local Officers of the CCC may only access Organization membership records or Chapter records containing member PII if the Local Officer is a national member of the Organization and has signed a non-disclosure agreement as described above.
+Chapter Organizers may only access Organization membership records or Chapter records containing member PII if the Organizer is a national member of the Organization and has signed a non-disclosure agreement with the Organization as described above.

+### SUBSECTION ONE: CHAPTER-ASSOCIATED ADVISORS OR EXPERTS {#4-4-1}

+Chapter Officers and Chapter Representatives may establish formal association between the Chapter and individuals or groups representing advanced expertise, not otherwise found among the membership of the Chapter, that advances the mission of the Chapter.
+Each such association shall have a Liaison between the group and the Chapter, who shall serve as a member of the Chapter Representative Committee.

+Groups of chapter-associated advisors or experts need not be vetted Chapter members or local comrades, but may be, and may determine their own methods for self-appointment in consultation with Chapter Officers and Chapter Representatives.

+Chapter-associated advisors and experts must meet the same standards of conduct expected of Chapter members and local comrades, but may determine internal disciplinary procedures in consultation with Chapter Officers and the Member Welfare Committee Chair.

+Chapter leadership may elect to sever the association between the Chapter and any associated group by a supermajority (two-thirds) vote of the combined Chapter Central Committee and Chapter Representative Committee.

-## SECTION FOUR: REMOVAL {#4-4}
+## SECTION FOUR: REMOVAL {#4-5}

 This section shall apply to roles as they pertain to this Chapter.
 Removal from any nationally elected position shall follow the Bylaws of the Organization.

-### SUBSECTION ONE: ELECTED OFFICERS {#4-4-1}
+### SUBSECTION ONE: ELECTED LEADERS {#4-5-1}

 This subsection applies to leadership roles filled by an election by Chapter full members and local comrades.

 Any member in a leadership position elected by the membership of the Chapter may be removed from their position for misconduct or loss of eligibility.
 This may be initiated by:

 1. a petition from one fifth of full Chapter membership,
-2. a vote of no confidence from the Chapter Central Committee,
+2. a vote of no confidence from the combined Chapter Central Committee and Chapter Representative Committee,
 3. a vote of no confidence from the Governing Body of the Organization, or
 4. removal by the Welfare Council of the Organization.

-If the elected individual has lost eligibility to be in their position on grounds of a change in qualifications as determined by this Chapter or by the Socialist Rifle Association, their removal shall be effective immediately upon majority approval of the remainder of the CCC.
+If the elected individual has lost eligibility to be in their position on grounds of a change in qualifications as determined by this Chapter or by the Socialist Rifle Association, their removal shall be effective immediately upon majority approval of the remainder of the combined CCC and CRC.

-If the elected individual is being charged with a violation of their office or the bylaws, at least two weeks will be given for the membership and CCC to prepare.
+If the elected individual is being charged with a violation of their office or the bylaws, at least two weeks will be given for the membership and Chapter leadership to prepare.
 During the next eligible meeting, the membership will review all evidence presented and vote on removal.
 Removal will require a two thirds affirmative vote.
-For National Offices of the CCC, only national organization members will participate in the removal vote.
+For Offices of the CCC, only national organization members will participate in the removal vote.

-### SUBSECTION TWO: APPOINTED OFFICERS {#4-4-2}
+### SUBSECTION TWO: APPOINTED LEADERS {#4-5-2}

 This subsection applies to leadership roles filled by appointment by a majority vote of the CCC.

-Any member in a leadership position appointed by the CCC (including interim National Officers of the CCC) may be removed from their position for dereliction of duty, misconduct, or loss of eligibility.
-This removal shall be effective immediately upon majority approval of the remainder of the CCC.
+Any member in a leadership position appointed by the Chapter Central Committee and Chapter Representative Committee (including interim Officers of the CCC) may be removed from their position for dereliction of duty, misconduct, or loss of eligibility.
+This removal shall be effective immediately upon majority approval of the remainder of the combined CCC and CRC.

 # ARTICLE FIVE: MEETINGS {#5}